sichensong-99/Analysis-Projects/PROJECT: User Churn Analysis of Telecom Industry.md

 6. Findings and Recommendations

 ## Background
-There is a view on user retention.
-If the user churn rate is reduced by 5%, the company's profit will increase by 25% - 85%.
+A view is held on user retention.
+The company's profit will increase by 25 - 85% if the churn rate is reduced by 5%.

-Nowadays, the high cost of acquiring customers makes telecom operators encounter the "ceiling", and even fall into the dilemma of getting customers.
-With the increase of market saturation, telecom operators need to solve the problem of increasing user stickiness and user lifecycle.
-Therefore, it is very important to analyze the churn rate of telecom users.
+As a result of today's high cost of acquiring customers, telecom operators face the "ceiling" and even run into the dilemma of getting customers.
+With the increasing saturation of the market, telecom operators need to increase user stickiness and user lifetime.
+The churn rate of telecom users is therefore very important to analyze.

 The data set comes from "telecom operator customer data set" in kesci.